 What about a tennis elbow tendon tear?

-You should still follow the same treatment guidelines as regular tendonitis: simple treatments first, followed by GTN patches and shockwave therapy.
-We usually offer needle tenotomy or PRP injections if you fail conservative management.
+You should still follow the same treatment guidelines as for regular tendonitis: simple treatments first, then GTN patches and shockwave therapy.
+We usually offer PRP injections if conservative management fails.

-Surgery is only indicated for full tennis elbow tears that are significantly retracted.
+Surgery is indicated only for full-thickness tennis elbow tears that are significantly retracted.

 Other frequently asked questions about PRP for tennis elbow: